bartonlp/site-class/docs/siteclass.md

 * public function queryfetch($query, $retarray=false)
 * public function getLastInsertId()
-After an 'insert' this method returns the new row primary key id.
+After an 'insert' this method returns the new row's primary key id.
 * public function getResult()
 Returns the result object from the last 'query'.
 Usually not needed.
 * public function escape($string)